petervmeijgaard/vue-2-boilerplate/README.md

 ## Configuration ##
 > Wait a minute, you just said that I only need to run `yarn`?
 > What's this?
-I need to do more?
+Do I need to do more?

 Yeah, to get up and running real quick, `yarn` is enough.
 But if you want to, let's say, connect to an external API, there's a little bit more involved.
 You need to configure your application a bit more, explained below: